P.O. Box 202501 • Helena, MT 59620-2501 • 888-231-9393 • 406-444-3095

 The Elementary and Secondary Education Act (ESEA) was first passed in 1965, becoming the U.S. Department of Education’s primary funding vehicle for providing resources to the nation’s schools.
-Every five years since 1965, the “Act” has been modified and reauthorized.
+Every few years since 1965, the “Act” has been modified and reauthorized.
 Consequently, since it has been a reauthorization of the same Act, the general name, ESEA, has remained the same.
-The most recent Act was passed by Congress in 2001 and signed into law by the President on January 8, 2002.
+The most recent act, the Every Student Succeeds Act (ESSA), was passed by Congress and signed into law by President Obama on December 10, 2015.

 In general, the ESEA/ESSA Act of 2015 includes provisions that will help ensure success for students and schools.
 Listed below are a few highlights of the law:

 The major federal educational programs authorized under the ESEA/ESSA are Title I, Part A; Title I, Part C; Title I, Part D; Title II, Part A; Title III, Title IV Subpart 1 & 2; Title V, Subpart 1 & 2; and Title IX, McKinney-Vento Homeless Education.